 Move to approve the transfer of \$4,500 from the Public Grounds Overtime account, \$2,000 from the Public Grounds Storm Related Overtime account, \$2,000 from the Highway Storm Related Overtime account, \$10,000 from the Public Grounds PT & Summer Help account, \$19,500 from the Public Grounds Electricity account, \$5,000 from the Public Grounds Labor Serv., Pool & Cemeteries account, \$2,000 from the Public Grounds Maintenance & Repair account, \$2,000 from the Public Grounds Fertilizer, Seed, Chem.
-Account and \$3,000 from the Public Grounds Sanitation account, all in the General Fund, to the Rack Body account in the General Fund, pending approval of the Board of Finance.
+Account and \$3,000 from the Public Grounds Sanitation account, all in the General Fund, to the Rack Body account in the General Fund.

-Mike Ahern, Public Works Director Steve Wood, Public Grounds Superintendent TO:
+Mike Ahern, Public Works Director Steve Wood, Public Grounds Superintendent TO: The Board of Finance

-July 14, 2020
+DATE: July 14, 2020